Galil ACE Evolves with RS Regulate

 RS Regulate Unveils Galil ACE Railed Handguard at Big 3 2017

 The Galil carbine has enjoyed a cult-following in the United States since being imported a few decades ago.
-Some companies like Century Arms built a few guns off of Galil assault rifle parts kits, but IMI itself didn’t offer a dedicated civilian-legal Galil carbine until recently.
+Some companies like Century Arms built a few guns off of Galil rifle parts kits, but IMI itself didn’t offer a dedicated civilian-legal Galil carbine until recently.

 Dubbed, the Galil ACE, this rendition of the Galil carbine is based off the most recent iteration of the military version: the ACE 21.
 Under the hood, the gun is still the same great Galil, which itself is an improved version of the Finnish RK-62 which is heavily influenced by the AKM.